-First, let’s get this out in the open: hanging with the peloton is less intuitive on Zwift than outdoors.
+First, let’s just say it: hanging with the peloton is less intuitive on Zwift than outdoors.
 Outside you are more aware of other riders, plus you have brakes, steering, and a bike that responds immediately to your pedaling.
 Most importantly (and this will come up later): everyone is on similar equipment (a bike with gears, directly connected to the ground).

 On Zwift, your position in the pack is determined by the watts you’re putting down, combined with the game’s physics engine and its automatic steering.
 It takes some time to master riding with a group in this scenario, and it is easy to get dropped suddenly if you’re not paying attention.

-The most common place new Zwifters get dropped from a pack is on hills (up and down).
-Often new riders get dropped because the group responds differently than expected on hills.
-(Or to put it another way: it isn’t a lack of fitness, but rather a lack of experience.)
+The most common place Zwifters get dropped from a pack is on hills (up and down).
+This usually happens because the group speed changes unexpectedly (or to put it another way: it isn’t a lack of fitness, but rather a lack of experience or attention.)
 Let’s look at why this is, and what can be done to fix it.

 First: Climbing 101

-If you’ve done much outdoor riding, you know we tend to push more watts on the uphills than the downhills.
+If you’ve done much outdoor riding, you know we tend to push more watts up hills than down.
 (This may seem obvious, but it’s the root cause of people being dropped from packs on hills, so bear with me!)

 There are various reasons why this happens, including: